apoco/cycle-electron-driver/README.md

 The sink for the driver is an observable of objects describing the configuration settings to change.
 The following structure is supported:

+* `allowNTMLForNonIntranet` - If set to `true`, enable NTLM auth for all domains.
+Otherwise, only intranet sites.
 * `paths` - An object with properties matching
   [the electron path names](http://electron.atom.io/docs/v0.36.8/api/app/#appgetpathname).
-Only the specified cause the paths specified to be set.
+Only the specified paths are changed.
 * `tasks`: An array of `Task` objects (Windows only).
 These have the following properties:
   * `program` - The application executable; use `process.execPath` to use the currently-executing app executable.
   * `arguments` - An array of strings to use as program arguments